Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which neighborhoods have the fastest rising property prices in Malaga as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in Malaga are Teatinos-Universidad, Churriana, and Cruz de Humilladero (including sub-areas like Carranque and Haza Cuevas).
+As of early 2026, the three Malaga neighborhoods with the fastest rising property prices are Teatinos-Universidad, Churriana, and Cruz de Humilladero, all of which have been significantly outpacing the city average.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Malaga.